 With a growing bump and your battle against interrupted sleep, here are some guidelines that you should know about.
 Since, sleep is important for a healthy pregnancy, let’s look into the possible dangers of sleeping on your back.
 Not to brag, but this guide will take you through all the possible sleeping positions.
 So, mother-to-be, let’s get into the details of how these positions can benefit you in all the trimesters of pregnancy.

 Pink Orchid is here with a set of recommendations.
 It’s our pleasure to guide you through what to avoid during pregnancy.
 So, if you think lack of sleep is getting onto your nerves, read along.
 However, your body takes some time to adapt to the changes of pregnancy.
-Therefore, try not to stress and educate yourself about these positions.
+Hence, try not to stress and educate yourself about these positions.

 Table of contents